ArgentiApparatus/gcloud_cl_user_auth.dart/README.md

 ### Dependencies:

-blurge.dart is not (yet) available from [pub.dartlang.org](https://pub.dartlang.org/) and must be had from the Github page instead.
+The library is not available from [pub.dartlang.org](https://pub.dartlang.org/) and must be had from the Github page instead.

 To get the latest commited version (which may or may not be broken):